ga4gh/vrs/docs/source/terms_and_model.rst

 **Implementation Guidance**

+* Do not use VariationSet for Haplotypes or Genotypes.
+VRS will soon (2020 Q2?) support dedicated classes that will provide appropriate constraints for these data.
-* Elements of `members` must be subclasses of DiscreteVariation.
+* Elements of `members` must be subclasses of Variation, which permits sets to be nested.
+Recursive sets are not meaningful and unsupported; the behavior of such sets is implementation dependent.